These pork and ricotta meatballs turn out perfectly every time. Tender and flavorful and absolutely perfect for spaghetti and meatball night.

 - In a large bowl, whisk the eggs.
 Mix in the ricotta and breadcrumbs.
 Make sure the egg and ricotta are completely blended together.

 - Add the ground pork and salt.
-Use your hands to gently mix everything together, until the meat and the ricotta mixture are combined.
+Use your hands to gently mix everything together, until the meat and the ricotta mixture are well combined.

 - Bake 18 to 20 minutes until cooked through (165 degrees in the middle).
 They will remain a little bit pink on the inside.